Can we Reactivate our Central Business Districts?

 One of the direct consequences for landlords with CBD-based assets and employers is a greater focus on the health and safety of tenants, employees and visitors.
 In May 2021, research by KPMG, Future of Work Impact on Commercial Real Estate Report, found landlords need to be more in tune with their tenants as the traditional economic or simple customer survey approach will not suffice.

-New tenants expectations are to be far more involved in the design of commercial spaces as the world collectively responds to expanded employee preferences.
+New tenants’ expectations are to be far more involved in the design of commercial spaces as the world collectively responds to expanded employee preferences.

 Added pressure will also come from more rigorous building codes as healthcare departments world-over try to limit the risk of future pandemics.
-Past trends towards densification and open-plan offices, with
+Past trends towards densification and open-plan offices, with employees working in close proximity, will at the very least, be revisited, with physical distancing now very much part of the public psyche.

 Some CBD landlords were developing digitally enabled services for tenants and users pre-pandemic and the demand for them has accelerated.
 A report from RMIT which examined digitisation in a Melbourne context, found the path to a digital CBD will not be straight and flat, arguing it will require input from policymakers and regulators, to make responsible reforms and existing businesses will need incentives to invest and adapt.